What do you think will happen if you put a raisin in a glass of water?

-So is it possible to make those raisins rise to the top?
+Do you think it’s possible to make raisins rise to the top and jump around?

-Yes indeed.
-In this simple baking soda experiment.
+Find out in this simple baking soda investigation.

 A pint glass